 Regulation 722.411.4.1(iii) refers to protection by a voltage operated device.
-An important change is that the regulation now makes the point that this device could be included in the charging equipment.
+A significant change is that the rule now makes the point that this device could be included in the charging equipment.
 It is worth noting

 that this device will also require an earth electrode.

-So effectively this means that installing an electric vehicle charging station will likely require an earth electrode to be installed.
+So effectively this means that installing an electric vehicle charging station will likely require an earth electrode to be fixed.

 The regulations also bring about more requirements in regards to solid foreign body protection IP4X and impact protection AG2.

-Regulation 722.531.2.101 has been redrafted concerning RCD protection.
+Regulation 722.531.2.101 redrafts RCD protection.
 You must now have Type A and Type B RCDs being able to handle DC fault current.
-Furthermore, where BS1363-2 socket-outlets are used for EV charging, it has to be labeled clearly ‘EV’ on the rear side of the enclosure.
-Unless there is no possibility of confusion, a suitable label shall be put on the front face or next to the socket-outlet or it’s enclosure stating: ‘suitable for electric vehicle charging’.
+Furthermore, where BS1363-2 socket-outlets are used for EV charging, it has to be labelled clearly 'EV' on the rear side of the enclosure.
+Unless there is no possibility of confusion, a suitable label shall be put on the front face or next to the socket-outlet, or it's enclosure stating: 'suitable for electric vehicle charging'.

-Additionally, socket-outlets absolutely need to be fit for purpose.
-Being adequate for the load and any external influences that may hinder its performance during the lifetime of the unit.
+Additionally, socket-outlets need to be fit for purpose.
+You are verifying it is adequate for the load and any external influences that may hinder its performance during the lifetime of the unit.
 Such as impact damage or water.

 Changes to Section 753

-There are now more requirements in relation to covering heating elements in soil or concrete.
+There are more requirements covering heating elements in soil or concrete.
 Wall heating systems are now required to have metal mechanical protection such as sheathing or metallic grid.
-There are further requirements in relation to being laid near ignitable material.
+There are further requirements about being laid near ignitable material.
 A 10mm air gap is considered to be sufficient.

 Section 730 - Onshore units of electrical shore connections for inland navigation vessels

-Existing regulations in regards to marinas will mostly also be applied to inland navigation vessels.
+Existing regulations in regards to marinas will apply to inland navigation vessels.
 Most, if not all, of the measures used to reduce the risks in marinas, apply equally.
 The main differences being the size of the supply needed.
-Three phase (400v) is now required.
-Furthermore, where PME is used no neutral should be connected to metal work of any caravan or boat.
+Three phases (400v) is now required.
+Furthermore, where PME exists, no neutral should be connected to the metal work of any caravan or boat.

-Additionally, there are now requirements for use of isolating transformers
+Additionally, there are now requirements for the use of isolating transformers

-Furthermore, underground distribution cables must be buried at a depth that will avoid damage from such things as vehicle movement.
-Overhead cables are not allowed to be installed above waterways.
-If overhead cables are used they must be insulated.
+Furthermore, underground distribution cables must be put at a depth that will avoid damage from such things as vehicle movement.
+Overhead wires are not allowed to be installed above waterways.
+If overhead wires are used, they must be insulated.
 Any support for them must also be adequate protection.
-The conductors must also be at a height of at least 6m in areas where there could be vehicle moment and 3.5m without.
+The conductors must also be at the height of at least 6m in areas where there could be vehicle moment and 3.5m without.